Welcome to Louisville, home of horses, baseball bats, bourbon, and some great opportunities for outdoor adventures!

 Louisville Waterfront Park

-(within walking distance from the Convention Center, or a 5 minute drive)
+(25 min walk from the Convention Center, or a 5-min drive)

 This park runs along the Ohio River in downtown Louisville, and includes paved bike paths, playgrounds, fountains, picnic areas, and the best splash park in the city (in my kids’ opinion anyway).
 You can rent kayaks and bikes, make reservations for a steamboat ride on the Belle of Louisville, or charter a fishing boat here too.
 A highlight is the Big Four Bridge, a 1-mile bridge that crosses the Ohio River.
 On the Indiana side, there are coffee shops, pubs, and restaurants.
 A stroll across the bridge and back around sunset is one of my favorite things to do in Louisville.